Tomahawkd/JFlowInspector/README.md

 mvn package
 ```

-Note:
-1. The repo is only tested on Windows platform.
-2. The native library is acquired from the original CICFlowMeter repo.
-3. For more information about jnetpcap, please follow the [link](https://sourceforge.net/projects/jnetpcap/).
-4. The tool will generate tons of logs while running, use `--quiet` to stop this.

 ## Developing Note
 Since this project is still at early development, and it is still under my
 graduate project, internal structure, behaviour may vary and limit